 reduce the administrative burden associated with the maintenance associated with international list of lights numbers and other navigation products;

-This is not unique to the maritime domain, and this guideline describes a syntax for Maritime Resource Names, that will enable IALA members to issue Unique Identifiers for objects such as AtoN, VTS products and services, Waterways, etc., in a format, which is designed to be compatible with existing lists of lights, yet interoperable with usage in different domains such as Electronic Nautical Charts.
+This is not unique to the maritime domain, and this guideline describes a syntax for Maritime Resource Names based on proven methods from the internet domain, that will enable IALA members to issue Unique Identifiers for objects such as AtoN, VTS products and services, Waterways, etc., in a format, which is designed to be compatible with existing lists of lights, yet interoperable with usage in different domains such as Electronic Nautical Charts.

+The ‘Maritime Resource Name’ and the associated ‘Experimental’ namespaces defined by this guideline can be applied in numerous areas of application within the maritime domain, and other maritime stakeholders are invited to adopt this syntax for creation of unique identifiers.

+[This DRAFT version (working document) of the guideline contains two examples of considered application of the Maritime Resource Name syntax to create unique identifiers for areas of application beyond the IALA domain]

 Related documents